HzaCode/DP2_BeginnersGuide/docs/source/Select Attachments.md

 ```

 ### Conclusion
-Through these configuration examples, you can see how to use Jextor to customize data extraction strategies.
+Through these configuration examples, you can see how to use Jexter to customize data extraction strategies.
 You can choose the appropriate configuration based on the actual HTML structure and requirements to extract the needed data.